-You know what the toughest decision is for wannabe bloggers?
+You know what the toughest decision is for a wannabe blogger?

 Choosing what to call their blog.
 Their blog’s name.

 Do you want to start a blog too but don’t know what to name it?
 What to call it so it becomes a brand in future?

 Well, guess what, you’re not alone.
 There are thousands of people like you who have an idea – They know how they’ll write content, how they’ll design their blog but don’t know what to name it.

 Some use their own name, some use their business name and some use their product name as their blog’s name.
 There are people who name it on random words because they like it!

 So, what should you do?

 How do you choose a name which you won’t regret afterwards?

 That’s what this guide will answer.

 In this guide, I’ll help you decide a name for your new blog.

 The conventional way to find a name is to brainstorm.